zslajchrt/zslajchrt.github.io/_drafts/developing-protean-applications-part8.md

 `VirusDetector` in the previous approaches.

-* The client may check the availability of extension interfaces (e.g. `FaxByMail`) through the `delegate` method on the mutable instance, `AlternatingUserMail` is no longer needed.
+* The client may check the availability of extension interfaces (e.g. `FaxByMail`) through the `delegate` method on the mutable instance; `AlternatingUserMail` is no longer needed.

 * All trait proxy objects, regardless of many mappings the underwent, remain on the top of the instance, i.e. they are not "sinking" after every mapping.